 Standardised Component standardisation means that a component that is used in a CBSE process has to conform to some standardised component model.
-This model may define component interfaces, component meta-data, documentation, composition and deployment.
-Independen t A component should be independent Š it should be possible to compose and deploy it without having to use other specific components.
-In situations where the component needs externally provided services, these should be explicitly set out in a \bar{O} equires \tilde{O} interface specification.
-Composable For a component to be composable, all external interactions must take place through publicly defined interfaces.
-In addition, it must provide external access to information about itself such as its methods and attributes.
+This model may define component interfaces, component meta-data, docu mentation, composition and deployment.
+Independent A component should be independent - it should be possible to compose and deploy it without having to us e other specific components.
+In situations where the component needs externally provided services, these should be explicitly set out in a 'requires' interface specification.
+Composable For a component to be composable, all external interactions must take place through publicly defined interfa ces.
+In addition, it must provide external access to information about itself such as its methods and attribute s.
+Deployable To be deployable, a component has to be self-contained and must be able to operate as a stand-alone entit y on some component platform that implements the component model.
+This usually means that the component is a binary component that does not have to be compiled before it is deployed.
+Documented Components have to be fully documented so that potential users of the component can decide whether or n ot they meet their needs.
+The syntax and, ideally, the semantics of all component interfaces have to be specified.